Francis-Victoria/Splunk-SOC-L1-Alert-Lab/Incident-Tickets/ticket-002-new-user-created.md

 ## Summary

-A new local user account named John Neves was created on host DESKTOP-96A3R4F by the Victoria account.
+A new local user account, John Neves, was created on host DESKTOP-96A3R4F by the Victoria account.
 New account creation can be legitimate administrative activity, but in a SOC environment, unexpected account creation should be reviewed because it may indicate unauthorized access or persistence activity.

 ## Evidence